-Stoping your lifestream-blog
+Stopping your lifestream-blog

-As noted above, your lifestream-blog should end on 9th April 2017.
+As noted above, your lifestream-blog should end on the 22nd of March 2020.
 As the recipes you will have set up in IFTTT will be automatic, you will need to stop them posting to WordPress after this date.
 When you want to stop your lifestream-blog, you will need to go to your 'My Applets' page in IFTTT and turn off each of your recipes.
 The 'on/off' button is at the bottom of each of your recipes.
 Once turned off, your recipes will turn grey to show that they are no longer operating.
+Note: you don't have to necessarily stop all of your feeds, however only those from before the deadline will be considered for the assessment.